Who Killed Archie?: Events leading up to the murder

 On Christmas Day, Archie tells Ian the CD of the recording is under Ian's Christmas tree for Jane, but Ian fails to find it.
 Archie tells Janine that they should skip Christmas dinner as he has made a surprise treasure hunt for her.
 Janine eventually finds an envelope containing a one-way ticket to Gdańsk, Poland and Archie throws her out onto the street telling her he knows how she and Ryan tried to double-cross him.
 Archie is visited by Jack who threatens to kill him if he hurts Ronnie again.
 Archie finds Ian searching his living room for the CD and Archie says it is on his laptop and he can make copies at any time, threatening Ian with a phone call to Jane, before ejecting him from the pub.
-Ian leaves, though not before telling Archie that if he does call Jane he'll wish he was dead.
+Ian leaves, though not before telling Archie that if he does call Jane he will wish he was dead.
 Sam then returns and attempts to confront Archie but he shuts the door on her.
 Ronnie subsequently arrives and tells him with no emotion that he will not make her care for him and she would not care if he died.
 Archie, after explaining how his father never smiled at him once and the impact had practically taught him to do the same, throws her out onto the street reminding her that it was the exact spot she pushed Danielle onto the night she died.

 Shortly afterwards, Archie is visited by Peggy and he pleads with her to come home to him as she is the woman he loves.
 Peggy says she is not just a sweet and innocent old lady and that he has no idea who he is messing with.
 She tells Archie if he does not leave the pub that night he will regret every cruel and evil act he has ever done.
 He tells her that unless she returns he will have the pub converted to flats.
 He then becomes emotional as he tells Peggy that he will be waiting for her as she walks out on him.
 Bradley walks in and punches Archie in the face twice but accidentally punches the bar as well, cutting his hand.
 He tells Archie to stay away from his girlfriend Stacey because she has said Archie raped her three months previously which resulted in her becoming pregnant with his child, and Bradley leaves.
 As Archie picks up his snowglobe from the floor, the bust of Queen Victoria is pushed from the bar and hits him on the head.